-Differentiation is completed by class teachers based on their knowledge of the children within their classes, and those children's needs.
+Class teachers base their adaptive teaching strategies on their knowledge of the children within their classes, and those children's needs.
 A range of strategies are used when fit-for-purpose to support children's access to learning and provide additional challenge, including task, grouping and use of resources.
 The progression Strand Trackers are used by teachers and leaders to ensure appropriate differentiation of the core skills focus within Theme learning focuses.
 Teachers are able to track back to lower year groups to support children who are not yet working at age-related expectations, as well as to track forwards to challenge more able learners in a particular skill.